 1 Introduction

-We are constantly inundated with data, regardless of background and whether we’re conscious of it or not.
+We are constantly inundated with data, regardless our of background and whether we’re conscious of it or not.
 It’s inescapable, from our first attempts to understand the world around us, to our most recent efforts to explain why we still don’t get it.
 Even now, our most complicated and successful models are almost uninterpretable even to those that created them.
-But that doesn’t mean that even in difficult circumstances we can’t understand the essence of how models work, and make practical decisions regarding their outcome.
-And if you’re reading this, you are probably the type of person that wants to keep trying!
+But that doesn’t mean that even in difficult circumstances we can’t understand the essence of how models work, and make practical decisions from their results.
+And if you’re reading this, you are probably the type of person that wants to keep trying anyway!
 So for seasoned professionals or perhaps just the data curious, we want to help you learn more about how to use data to answer the questions you have.

 1.1 What Is This Book?